 This tree is dying and so are my fears.

 10. Halloween patterns

-Doodle Halloween themed patterns like bats, cats, symbols all over your art journal page.
+Doodle Halloween-themed patterns like bats, cats, and symbols all over your art journal page.

 You can use different markers or pens for this to make it more colorful.

 11. Spider web wishes

 Draw a big spider web and use it to write all the things you want to catch in your life like a spider catches small insects with its web.

 Mine turned out simple and basic but doing it was a mindful moment of gratitude for the important things in my life.